Buyer's Guide

 Why vinyl took over Singapore renovations

-Ten years ago a Singapore HDB renovation meant tiles.
-In 2026, vinyl is the default starting point and tiles are the exception.
-Three reasons did it: overlay installation (lay vinyl over existing tiles, no hacking, one day, half the price), waterproofing (100% sealed unlike laminate or engineered timber, which both fail in our humidity), and print quality (modern LVT and SPC are visually indistinguishable from real wood at arm's length).
+Ten years ago a Singapore HDB renovation meant tiles by default.
+In 2026 vinyl has become the other obvious starting point, and plenty of flats are now floored in one, the other, or both.
+Three things did it for vinyl: overlay installation (lay vinyl over existing tiles, no hacking, one day, half the price), waterproofing (100% sealed unlike laminate or engineered timber, which both fail in our humidity), and print quality (modern LVT and SPC are visually indistinguishable from real wood at arm's length).
+Tile has not gone anywhere.
+It still wins on lifespan and on the cool, hard feel a lot of Singapore households want, and the design range is far wider than it was: see our tile supply and installation service if that is the direction you are leaning.

 LVT vs SPC vs overlay: the variants that matter